Unified Commerce & Digital Transformation

 - A digital-business-ready POS must be prepared and optimised for the convergence of cloud, mobile, social and emerging Internet of Things (IoT) capabilities to service customers’ lifestyles.

-- Retailers find propensity to collaborate and trustworthiness especially important vendor attributes when it comes to selection of a digital business ecosystem partner.”
+- Retailers find propensity to collaborate and trustworthiness especially important vendor attributes when it comes to the selection of a digital business ecosystem partner.”

 In our opinion, the report clearly highlights the necessity for vendors in this market to demonstrate solid in-store, full POS capability in decent-sized multichannel implementations, as well as to support digital business requirements of cloud mobile, social, big data and the IoT.